mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 Let's start with how two (dynamic) libraries work together.

 It's similar to how two Swift classes work with each other.
 If you have correct function, parameter names, and are able to access it (it's not `private`) then you're good.
-The **compiler** validates if the correct contract is being used.
-It validates if classA is using the correct Programming Interface from classB <-- API (Application Programming Interface)
+The **compiler** validates if classA is using the correct Programming Interface from classB <-- API (Application Programming Interface)

-When you're at the binary level, then the compiler is no longer invovled.
+When you're at the binary level, then the compiler is no longer involved.
 What's involved is the dynamic linker `dyld`.

 It checks to see if the [undefined symbols - symbols that are to be provided by another binary](https://mfaani.com/posts/devtools/optimizing-app-size/how-can-i-inspect-the-size-impact-of-symbols-in-an-app-binary/#can-you-explain-the-above-symbols-a-bit-more) can be found in another dynamically linked library. `dyld` checks if binaryA is using the correct Binary Interface from binaryB  <-- ABI (Application Binary Interface)